 Continuing our discussion from my post about keeping our ducks in a row.

 As I said, I would spend some time writing down my list of ducks.
 I quickly discovered that at the beginning of my list, my ducks were mainly the things that I wanted to do.
 As I thought through the rest, of the list I realize there were lots of other things that I needed to include.
-That end I ended up with a flock of ducks.
+In the end, I ended up with a flock of ducks.

 That flock included things like doing this podcast, writing, drawing, and painting, and of course there were lots of other things that take up a lot of time throughout our day.
 Things like email and voicemail, text, mail, meals, etc. we all know the list.

 So, what I realized after making “the list” was that I was spending more time doing the things I don’t want to do and less time on the things I do want to do.
 So obviously all that spells out is a need for change.

 One of things that I have clearly come to realize after I made my decision to live positively even in the face of dementia or other physical pain was that to achieve that my life still needed to have purpose.
 But the unpleasant reality was I had to achieve it in different ways, what I could do before, I cannot do today.

 I love the play golf, a year, and a half ago I could play 27 holes in a day and still want for more.
 But now the idea of even do 9 holes is a major challenge.
 That’s just one minor example of the change of my life, but even more important is, I needed to find a purpose and I had to do it within my mental and physical framework.